 If you don't need money immediately, you can leave the death benefit with the insurer in an interest-bearing account.
 Any interest earnings stay in that account, and the monetary value would continue to grow with compound interest.
 You'll still have access to the funds and typically can make full or partial withdrawals when you choose.

 Instead of taking everything at once, you are able to receive the death benefit over a specified length of time, such as 20 years.
 That option may make sense if you have predictable expenses, such as mortgage payments, that end at a known date.
 Those regular payments can also simulate an income, helping to fill the gap that might arise when the deceased stops receiving income.
-Any funds that remain with the insurance company earn interest, and those earnings get paid out as part of the regular payments.

 Lifetime income is commonly referred to as life only payments.
 You can receive payments that are designed to last for the rest of your life (based primarily on your age).
 This approach may help to prevent you from spending the entire death benefit prematurely, and it could help ensure that you have regular income.
 Once this is set up, you typically cannot change the payment or take additional withdrawals.